-Chemotherapy: When our intestinal bacteria provide reinforcementNovember 22nd, 2013 in Medical research /
+Chemotherapy: When our intestinal bacteria provide reinforcementNovember 22, 2013 in Medicine & Health / Medical research

 Research jointly conducted by investigators at Institut Gustave Roussy, Inserm, Institut Pasteur and INRA (French National Agronomic Research Institute) has led to a rather surprising discovery on the manner in which cancer chemotherapy treatments act more effectively with the help of the intestinal flora (also known as the intestinal microbiota).

 Indeed, the researchers have just shown that the efficacy of one of the molecules most often used in chemotherapy relies to an extent on its capacity to mobilise certain bacteria from the intestinal flora toward the bloodstream and lymph nodes.
 Once inside the lymph nodes, these bacteria stimulate fresh immune defences which then enhance the body's ability to fight the malignant tumour.

 Results of this work are published in the journal Science on 22 November 2013.

 The intestinal microbiota is made up of 100,000 billion bacteria.
 It is a genuine organ, since the bacterial species that comprise it carry out functions crucial to our health, such as the elimination of substances that are foreign to the body (and potentially toxic), or keeping the pathogens that contaminate us at bay.
 They also ensure the degradation of ingested food, for better intestinal absorption and optimal metabolism.
 These millions of bacteria colonise the intestine from birth, and play a key role in the maturation of the immune defences.

 However, the bacterial species that make up the intestinal microbiota vary from one individual to another, and the presence or absence of one or another bacterial species seems to influence the occurrence of some diseases, or, conversely, may protect us.